Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< I think the reason against f[] is because mathematicians use f(); but that's just a silly reason 8<< I wonder what feminists would prefer; f[boxes<>] or f(balls<>) ...I was wondering why they call it a box; but you put "-thing"s into boxes
-	8<< ℝeal boxers will say "this is a bitch of a language" 8<< "I'd box that"; that's what "L-word lace" said
+	8<< ℝeal boxers will say "this is a bitch of a language"; fancy patterns, and boxes...it's like Pride and Prejudice; it's a story about a Fanny, but I have not read it
+	8<< "I'd box that"; that's what "L-word lace" said
 	: f("Ada"<>)